geek/nanite/README.md

 ```

 #### Config
-Nanite supports a number of options that change how each instance behaves. these are passed
+Nanite supports a number of options that change how each instance behaves.
+These are passed
 as an object on instance creation.

 ``` js